1970 British Annapurna South Face expedition: Above Camp V

-On 17 May Boysen, Whillans and Haston carried equipment to the top of the Flat Iron to a suitable site for Camp VI but on the way Boysen had to return to camp to recover.
-Whillans and Haston found a site for Camp VI but that night at Camp V the ridge tent was crushed with an avalanche of snow so Estcourt and Haston went down to the upper dump to collect the one intended for Camp VII and to get more food.
+On 17 May, Boysen, Whillans, and Haston carried equipment to the top of the Flat Iron to a suitable site for Camp VI, but Boysen had to return to camp to recover.
+Whillans and Haston found a site for Camp VI, but that night at Camp V, the ridge tent was crushed with an avalanche of snow, so Estcourt and Haston went down to the upper dump to collect the tent intended for Camp VII and to get more food.
 Climbing back to Camp VI on 19 May, Haston's rucksack, containing his personal gear and food for Camp VI, fell down the mountain.
-So, that night, Whillans was alone at Camp VII with no food after the others had descended.
-Estcourt was alone at Camp V and so Bonington went up there to help him support the lead team.
+Whillans was left alone at Camp VII with no food after the others had descended.
+Estcourt was alone at Camp V, and so Bonington ascended to help him support the lead team.
 The climb from there to Camp VI was even more tiring and Bonington scarcely managed the 200 ft jumar climb near the top.
 However, he managed and even took the time on his way down to relocate the dangling rope and place further pitons on this pitch of the climb.
 As for oxygen, there were only three bottles at Camp V and another three at the upper dump.
 There was hardly any food or rope at Camp VI.

-On 20 May Haston returned to Camp VI where Whillans had been without food for over twenty-four hours.
-Bonington carried up there more food and a radio but had to dump the rope slightly below the camp.
-Camp VI was a terrible place – the tent was too large to fit on the ledge so Whillans and Haston had to sleep lying across the width of the tent.
-Also, the wind was severe and it was only held by two tent pegs, a rope over the top, and the weight of the climbers.
-The same day Estcourt carried the oxygen bottles up to Camp V from the upper dump and the lead climbers climbed 400 ft up from Camp VI but they were then out of food and rope and had no tent to pitch for Camp VII which they intended to place at the top of the Rock Band.
+On 20 May, Haston returned to Camp VI, where Whillans had been without food for over twenty-four hours.
+Bonington carried up there more food and a radio, but had to dump the rope slightly below the camp.
+Camp VI was a terrible place – the tent was too large to fit on the ledge, so Whillans and Haston had to sleep lying across the width of the tent.
+Also, the wind was severe and the tent was secured only by two tent pegs, a rope over the top, and the weight of the climbers.
+The same day, Estcourt carried the oxygen bottles up to Camp V from the upper dump, and the lead climbers climbed 400 ft up from Camp VI, but they were then out of food and rope and had no tent to pitch for Camp VII which they intended to place at the top of the Rock Band.
 They heard news that the army team on the other side of the mountain had reached the summit using a similar route to that of the French expedition in 1950.